Sambridda/Palm-Oil-System-Design/README.md

 This section documents the technical changes introduced by the current revision.

-### 10.1 Shared Header → Individualised Feeds
+### 10.1 Shared Oil Feed → Individualised Oil Feed per Tank

-**Proposal II** retained a shared water header across the three T10 tanks, with tank selection handled entirely by the PLC's scoring logic.
+**Proposal II** retained a single shared oil feed pipe across the three T10 tanks, with tank selection handled entirely by the PLC's scoring logic.
+The hydronic water/heating circuit was, and remains, a separate system.

-**Proposal III** replaces the shared header with an **individualised feed per tank** — each T10 vessel is gated by its own manual ball valve in series with its own automated control valve.
-This is the structural prerequisite for designating one tank as a dedicated palm olein store without disturbing the piping or control logic of the other two.
+**Proposal III** replaces the shared oil feed with an **individualised feed per tank on the oil side** — each T10 vessel gets its own dedicated oil pump and feed line, gated by a manual ball valve in series with an automated control valve.
+The water-side hydronic circuit is unchanged.
+This oil-side restructuring is the structural prerequisite for designating one tank as a dedicated palm olein store without disturbing the piping or control logic of the other two.

 ### 10.2 New Tank Class: The PO (Palm Olein) Tank